julieafowler/Beetle-Kill-Salvage-Harvest-Soil-Fungi/README.md

 ## Overview

-This repository contains analysis scripts for: (1) field surveys of soil fungal communities, and (2) a greenhouse experiment examining soil & root tip fungal communities and plant outcomes using soils from Field sites that span a gradient from beetle-impacted old growth forests to stands clear-cut before the outbreak to beetle-killed stands salvage harvested at varying intervals post-infestation.\
+This repository contains analysis scripts for: (1) field surveys of soil fungal communities, and (2) a greenhouse experiment examining soil & root tip fungal communities and plant growth outcomes using soils from the field survey.
+The field sites that span a disturbance gradient from beetle-impacted old growth forests to stands clear-cut before the outbreak to beetle-killed stands salvage harvested at varying intervals post-infestation.\
 \
 Note: Some language is inconsistent throughout the scripts/files.
 The land use history "Old Growth" may be refered to as "Old Forest" in places.
 "Early MPB" is referred to as "1st Post-MPB" and "Late MPB" is referred to as "2nd Post-MPB" in the resulting manuscript.